dalguete/docker/README.md

 * Use the **BindFS** solution in case you want to access host files/folders from inside your container and not having to deal with ownerships and permissions (more here https://github.com/dalguete/docker/tree/master/bindfs).

-  **IMPORTANT:** Keep in mind, this solution requires your container to be run with *-privileged* flag
+  **IMPORTANT:** Keep in mind, this solution requires your container to use specific devices and caps.
+You can overcome all with *--privileged* flag, but you must know its use is discouraged.